apache/spark/docs/apache-airflow-providers-apache-hive/connections/hive_cli.rst

       Specify a proxy user as an ``owner`` or ``login`` or keep blank if using a custom proxy user.
     * ``principal``
-      Specify the jdbc hive principal to be used with Hive Beeline.
+      Specify the JDBC Hive principal to be used with Hive Beeline.

 When specifying the connection in environment variable you should specify